shakfu/aldalog/README.md

 The included `.aldalog/csound/default.csd` provides 16 instruments mapped to MIDI channels, including subtractive synth, FM piano, pad, pluck, organ, bass, strings, brass, and drums.

+### Architecture Notes

+Csound and TinySoundFont each have independent miniaudio audio devices.
+When you switch backends, the appropriate audio device is started/stopped.
+They do not share audio resources, allowing clean separation of concerns.

 ## Documentation

 See the `docs` folder for full technical documentation.